tajmone/polygen-docs/docs-src/polygen-spec_EN.markdown

 an orange and an orange
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The production associated to `Fruit` is suspendend and closed together with the current environment according to scoping rules.
-During generation, at the first occurence of the `Fruit` symbol in a descending environment (or in the same one, as in the example) the associated production is generated __a single time__ in the environment that was closed with it, and the immutable result of its generation is stored in the environment; every successive occurence of the same non terminal will always produce the same result.
+During generation, at the first occurrence of the `Fruit` symbol in a descending environment (or in the same one, as in the example) the associated production is generated __just once__ in the environment that was closed with it, and the immutable result of its generation is stored in the environment; every successive occurrence of the same non terminal will always produce the same result.

 Please note that during its first generation the non terminal is still associated to the closure of the environment where it's being generated, and not (yet) to its suspension: this allows the use of recursion in strong binding deinitions.